Independence Day Celebration Guide!

 Spend some time in prayer.

-With all the worrisome things that are going on as our nation diverges from a Biblical worldview, we think the Fourth of July is a great time to pray with our families for our nation, and especially for the church, that we would repent of our sins and turn to God.
+With all the worrisome things that are going on this remarkable year, we think the Fourth of July is a great time to pray with our families for our nation, and especially for the church, that we would repent of our sins and turn to God.
+We need the Lord’s mercy.

 Eat some great American food!